Locus Robotics raises $26 million for warehouse automation – TechCrunch

 Warehouse automation is all the rage in robotics these days.
 No surprise then, that another emerging player just got a healthy slice of venture funding.
-Massachusetts-based Locus Robotics this week announced that it’s secured a $26 million Series C. The round, led by Zebra Ventures and Scale Venture Partners, brings the startup’s total funding up to around $66 million.
+Massachusetts-based Locus Robotics this week announced that it has secured a $26 million Series C. The round, led by Zebra Ventures and Scale Venture Partners, brings the startup’s total funding to around $66 million.

-The five year old company produces robotic shelving designed to transfer bins inside of warehouse.
-Founder Bruce E. Welty was on stage at our robotics event back in 2017 demonstrating the technology.
+The five-year-old company produces robotic shelving designed to transfer bins inside of warehouses.
+Founder Bruce E. Welty was onstage at our robotics event back in 2017 demonstrating the technology.

 It’s a similar principle to many other players in the space, including Amazon’s Kiva and Bay Area-based Fetch.
 And like those companies, Locus has garnered interest from some big players — most notably delivery giant, DHL.